Mikael Judas: Total Nonstop Action Wrestling (2010–2011)

-National Wrestling Alliance (2021–present)
+Return to NWA (2021–present)

-Managed by "The Sinister Minister" James Mitchell, Judais would make his return as the 13th contender in the National Heavyweight Championship #1 Contender Battle Royal at NWA 73 in St. Louis, Missouri.

-Judais cashed in his shot against Chris Adonis at the December PPV, "Hard Times 2".
+Managed by "The Sinister Minister" James Mitchell, Judais would make his return as the 13th contender in the NWA National Heavyweight Championship #1 Contender Battle Royal at NWA 73rd Anniversary Show in St. Louis, Missouri.
+Judais cashed in his shot against Chris Adonis at Hard Times 2.
 He would injure his knee on a top rope clothesline allowing Adonis to apply The Masterlock.
 Judais would pass out from the pain losing the match.

 In the following weeks, Mitchell and Judais began to recruit "followers" into their stable, The Miserably Faithful".
-They started with the fan favorite, Sal Rinauro.
-Later they would add Gags The Gimp and Max The Impaler.
+They started with Sal Rinauro.
+Later they would add Gags The Gimp and Max the Impaler.